 Reckitt's approach to setting remuneration is consistent across the Group, with consideration given to the level of experience, responsibility, individual performance and remuneration paid for comparable roles in comparable companies.
+Reckitt is committed to fair and consistent reward policies for its employees, aligned with our Compass, remuneration philosophy and our culture.

 The principles that apply to Executive Directors are cascaded to other employees.
-Approximately 16,000 employees are eligible to participate in an annual bonus scheme with similar metrics to those used for the Executive Directors, in order to drive alignment and a focus on results.
+Currently, approximately 16,000 employees are eligible to participate in an annual bonus scheme with similar metrics to those used for the Executive Directors, in order to drive alignment and a focus on results.
 Opportunities and specific performance conditions vary by organisational level, with business area-specific metrics incorporated where appropriate.
-Senior managers who comprise c.600 employees are eligible to participate in the LTIP with performance conditions the same as the Executive Directors, although award sizes vary by organisational level.
-In addition, the Group Leadership Team are also required to build up significant shareholdings in Reckitt.
-The current shareholding requirement levels are between 10,000 and 50,000 shares which generally represents between 2x to 6x base salary.
+The Group Leadership Team is also required to build up significant shareholdings in Reckitt.
+The current shareholding requirement levels are between 7,200 and 40,000 shares which generally represents between c.1x to 4x base salary.
+Senior managers who comprise c.500 employees are eligible to participate in the LTIP with performance conditions the same as the Executive Directors, although award sizes vary by organisational level.
+For 2025 we are reducing the short-term leverage for our middle managers and increasing the long-term incentives with an award of restricted shares to further enhance our culture of ownership.

-All UK employees are eligible to participate in the company's Sharesave plan on identical terms, with similar plans also operated for employees working outside of the UK.
+All UK employees are eligible to participate in the Company's all-employee share plans on identical terms, with similar plans also operated for employees working outside of the UK.

-Legacy arrangements and amendments to the Policy
+Legacy arrangements and other terms